 Rolls on top of loops, snap rolls, and even the rarely seen falling leaf.
 From a minimum speed of around 45 mph right on up to the top speed of at least 175 mph, it flew without a bad habit.

-Its first time on a race course came, appropriately enough, at Cleveland, during the 1971 Formula I races at Lakefront Airport.
+"Witt's V" Formula Racer, 3-View Drawing - Airplanes and RocketsIts first time on a race course came, appropriately enough, at Cleveland, during the 1971 Formula I races at Lakefront Airport.
 To get there.
 Steve hopped into his flying Volkswagen and covered the 500 miles from Oshkosh in just three hours flying time.
 His few laps were strictly an exhibition. but he showed a lot of people that his low-powered sport plane could not only fly cross-country in fine style, but also wrap itself around a tight pylon course like a true racer.

 By now. a second Formula Vee design had flown and was attracting a lot of attention.
 Young John Monnett's Sonerai had a cantilever folding wing with a thicker airfoil, but otherwise resembled Steve's Vee in general arrangement.
 Monnett was eager to get the class going, and so immediately began selling plans with enthusiasm-and considerable success.
-Wittman preferred to hold back
+Wittman preferred to hold back until he was 100 percent satisfied with the design, though a few pushy friends were able to badger him into releasing some drawings so they could begin building their own.

 The months dragged on, however, and still there wasn't a sign of a race, mainly because there were just the two Formula Vee airplanes-and what kind of a race can you have with two planes?
 Dozens were being built, but race organizers want some kind of assurance that at least a half dozen will show up, before they'll agree to put up prize money.

 Lacking races for h is airplane, Wittman continued to do what he could to stimulate interest in the new class by flying airshows and by showing the folks what his machine will do-such as fly it across the Rocky Mountains to Reno in 1972 to see the Air Races.
-In classic Wittman style, he simply climbed in and took ott.
+In classic Wittman style, he simply climbed in and took off.
 While crossing the highest mountains short of the Pacific Coast, he climbed as high as 16,000 ft. and reported the airplane handled "just fine" up there.

 Each time a few more thousand people see Steve Wittman and his neat little VW racer perform, a couple more think seriously about building their own.
 He has now sold several dozen sets of plans, while Monnett must have topped the 100 mark.
 By the summer of 1974, a half dozen or more should be flying, and the first race in the history of Formula Vee could be upon us.